-- Add them to baked goods, vegetable and fruit salads or meat and fish for a rich and crunchy taste.
+- Add them to baked goods, vegetable and fruit salads or meat and fish dishes for a rich and crunchy taste.

 - Finely chop three to four walnuts and mix in a glass of water with two tablespoons of honey.
 It helps relieve insomnia, stress, and headache.

 Walnuts are healthy and should be included, albeit cautiously, in your pregnancy diet.
-Eat them in moderation and for variety, but most importantly for health.
+Eat them in moderation for variety, but most importantly for health.
 If you are in doubt about consuming them, or think you may be allergic to them talk to your doctor first.

 Do you know of any recipes with walnuts in them?
 Share with us in the comment section below.